DigitalRuby/SimpleCache/README.md

 The third and final layer, the redis cache uses StackExchange.Redis nuget package.

 The redis layer detects when there is a failover and failback in a cluster and handles this gracefully.

+Sometimes you need to purge your entire cache, do this with caution.
+To cause simple cache to clear memory and file caches, set a redis key that equals `__flushall__` with any value, then wait a second then execute a `FLUSHALL` or `FLUSHDB` command.

 As a bonus, a distributed lock factory is provided to acquire locks that need to be synchronized accross machines.